Updated March 6, 2023

 |Distributed system||Perform mediocrely, rediscover from the scratch||Awesome support for a distributed system|

 |Category||Academic, mathematic oriented||Practical and pragmatic|

 |Learning curve||A steep learning curve, with an abstract mathematics concept||Easy to get into albeit seems strange at first glance|

-Erlang vs Haskell, both have their own set of merits and demerits.
-Haskell is more traditional, purely functional programming language, falls into an academic-zone, having more abstract concepts.
-Its syntax is concise but at the same time, its learning curve can be steep.
+Erlang vs Haskell both has its own set of merits and demerits.
+Haskell is a more traditional, purely functional programming language, falls into an academic-zone, having more abstract concepts.
+Its syntax is concise, but at the same time, its learning curve can be steep.
 It has several features like lambdas, recursive definitions, which can help abstract and formalize the semantics efficiently.
-However, for a production like a system, Haskell is the less preferred choice as compare to Erlang.
-Erlang has an amazing support for features like fault tolerance, and concurrency.
+However, for a production like a system, Haskell is the less preferred choice as compared to Erlang.
+Erlang has amazing support for features like fault tolerance and concurrency.
 These two features need to be handled efficiently for a successful distributed system.
-Erlang thus fares far better in designing the distributed system, based on actor model.
+Erlang thus fares far better in designing the distribution system based on the actor model.

-Both, Erlang vs Haskell, have their own specific use-cases.
+Both Erlang vs Haskell have their own specific use-cases.
 In their specific zones, they perform efficiently.
-When it comes to developing a traditional system having a single node, Haskell would win over with its abstract and concise syntax like features.
-Erlang, on the other hand, is a perfect fit for developing a distributed system having multiple nodes, since its support for concurrency, network-based components, and fault tolerance meet all the requirement.
-At the end of the day, it’s the scenario and use-case which would decide the usage of language.
+When it comes to developing a traditional system having a single node, Haskell will win over with its abstract and concise syntax like features.
+Erlang, on the other hand, is a perfect fit for developing a distributed system having multiple nodes since its support for concurrency, network-based components, and fault tolerance meet all the requirement.
+At the end of the day, it’s the scenario and use-case that would decide language usage.

-This has a been a guide to the top difference between Haskell vs Erlang.
-Here we also discuss the Haskell vs Erlang key differences with infographics, and comparison table.
+This has been a guide to the top difference between Haskell vs Erlang.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –